-4. Running Jupyter Notebook and Installing Detectree2 on a HPC platform (like CSD3)
+4. Running in Jupyter Notebook on a HPC platform

-This example is based on CSD3 for people associated with the University of Cambridge but the workflow can mostly be applied to other clusters as well.
+This example is based on CSD3 for people associated with the University of Cambridge but the workflow can be applied to other HPC clusters.

 First, create a virtual environment to run Jupyter Notebook.
 This step only needs to be done once.